ASKnetCommunity/Antifraud-Bootcamp/README.md

 ## Types of Fraud
-Credit card and mobile money fraud mail fraud social engineering fraud
+Credit card and mobile money fraud
+Mail fraud
+Social engineering fraud

 [**Types of Fraud**](types_of_fraud.md).

-## catergories of fraud
+## Catergories of fraud
 civil fraud and
 criminal fraud
-## digital tool use
+## Digital tool use
 identify safe digital tool use
-## migitation of chains and aveunues of fraud
+## Migitation of chains and aveunues of fraud
 The mitigation of chains and avenues of fraud training tackles the process of shutting down these chains used by fraudsters
-## effective utilization of media spaces
+## Effective utilization of media spaces
-media spaces are new methods of communication with novel and unforeseen uses and potentialities.
+Media spaces are new methods of communication with novel and unforeseen uses and potentialities.